Invenso/smart-flows/Flows/Flow steps - structure.md

 Flow steps are essential to all flows.
 They tell how flow blocks should look and what data it needs.
 The structure will be explained by analyzing the "Generate document"-step.

+#### General
-Like most entities, the step definition has a displayName, id & description. iconClass is used to display the icon in the flowbuilder.
+Like most entities, the step definition has a displayName, id & description.

+iconClass is used to display the icon in the flowbuilder.

-The group and type are labels to categorize the step definitions. externalOutputParameters can be set as outputParameters in a flow block.
+group and type are labels to categorize the step definitions.

+externalOutputParameters can be set as outputParameters in a flow block.

-The primaryParameters is no longer used.
+primaryParameters is no longer used.

+#### Input
 InputForm & inputSchema are used to fill the parameters property of a flow block.

 The inputSchema defines how the data should be structured (defines the type of the property).